RobTillaart/SHT85/README.md

 # SHT85

-Arduino library for the SHT85 temperature and humidity sensor
+Arduino library for the SHT85 temperature and humidity sensor.

 Based upon the SHT31 library - https://github.com/RobTillaart/SHT31